dfinity/portal/docs/references/ic-interface-spec.md

 -   Spontaneous transitions that model the internal behavior of the IC, by describing conditions on the state that allow the transition to happen, and the state after.

--   Responses to reads (i.e. `/api/v2/…/read_state`).
-By definition, these do *not* change the state of the IC, and merely describe the response based on the read request and the current state.
+-   Responses to reads (i.e. `/api/v2/…/read_state` and `/api/v2/…/query`).
+By definition, these do *not* change the state of the IC, and merely describe the response based on the read request (or query, respectively) and the current state.

 The state transitions are not complete with regard to error handling.
 For example, the behavior of sending a request to a non-existent canister is not specified here.
 For now, we trust implementors to make sensible decisions there.